TexasBearfan/Project_4_Machine_Learning_Spotify_Group_4/README.md

 ![image-3](https://github.com/TexasBearfan/Project_4_Machine_Learning_Spotify_Group_4/assets/147567143/e7fd6030-7880-4005-b79a-7451ab6a7785)

-* Our first model yielded a fairly low accuracy score of 0.55
+* Our first model yielded a low accuracy score of 0.29

 ### Model Optimization/ Testing
 * We used the same data and process as the initial model